 Angiogenic mediators and modulation of their expression

-Angiogenic process requires the activation of series of receptors by numerous ligands including Placental Growth Factor (PIGF), Fibroblast Growth Factors (FGFs), Angiopoietin-1 and -2 (Ang-1 and -2), Platelet-derived Growth Factor (PDGF), Hepatocyte Growth Factor (HGF), Connective Tissue Growth Factor (CTGF) and Transforming Growth Factors (TGF-α e TGF-β), among many others(1, 3-9).
+The angiogenic process requires the activation of a series of receptors by numerous ligands including Placental Growth Factor (PIGF), Fibroblast Growth Factors (FGFs), Angiopoietin-1 and -2 (Ang-1 and -2), Platelet-derived Growth Factor (PDGF), Hepatocyte Growth Factor (HGF), Connective Tissue Growth Factor (CTGF) and Transforming Growth Factors (TGF-α e TGF-β), among many others(1, 3-9).